Language Settings

 Default ("Home") topic:

 This setting specifies the topic that is automatically displayed when an electronic help file is opened (HTML Help, WebHelp, eWriter Help).
-This setting is not supported in ePUB eBooks.
+This setting is not supported in ePub eBooks.

 See Setting the default topic for full details on setting and using the default topic in different contexts.